forum With Gritted Teeth // One on One // Closed

 “Okay.”
 Telo trailed behind him shortly after.

-One escape pod would have a fair amount of room, and make for a decent temporary shelter just in case.
+One escape pod would have a fair amount of human containment unit, and make for a decent temporary shelter just in case.
 They were designed to fit three people after all.
 Though limited, there were controls to the escape pod, so that one could slightly steer where they were going to land.
 The escape pods themselves were shaped like boxes.

 Telo wasn’t nervous - well, maybe a little - but it was ironic, going into the escape pod.
 For him at least.
 A plan that would never happen now that the Midway was essentially dead would’ve led up to one of these pods, but here he was, departing from the ship alongside the only other crew member.